nielspeter/redis-migrate/README.md

 - Supports migration of the following Redis data types: string, hash, list, set, sorted sets (zsets), JSON, and bitmap.
 - Preserves TTL (Time To Live) for all data types.
+- Configurable chunk size for migration.
+- Allows selective migration using a match pattern.

 ## How to Use